Advocates for Sean Rambert Jr. call for justice two years after his death

 “We left pretty upset, angry, disappointed, as to why one police officer could not address this issue without shooting this young black man,” said Henderson.

-Officer David Johnson was responding to a break-in along Brookville Drive.
+Greenville Police Officer David Johnson was responding to a break-in along Brookville Drive on July 9, 2019.
 He saw Rambert running towards him shouting.
 According to Johnson, the two had a struggle and that’s when he fired his gun.

 “If these things are not alleviated, Sean Rambert is just one of the many names that will continue to happen,” said Dedan Waciuri with the Coalition Against Racism.

-9OYS reached out the District Attorney’s office and representative tells us the DA will not be speaking on the situation at this time.
+9OYS reached out to the District Attorney’s office and a representative told us the DA will not be speaking on the situation at this time.

 We also reached out to the Greenville Police Department.
 A representative offered 9OYS the same statement they did back in February saying in part, “any loss of life in our community is a tragedy.”